How much exercise does a puppy need each day?

 Customizing Exercise for Different Breeds

-For puppies, a good rule of thumb is about 5 minutes of exercise per month of age, up to twice daily.
-For example, a 3-month-old puppy should get around 15 minutes of activity in the morning and evening.
-This helps promote healthy growth without overexerting their developing joints.
-Adjust the duration as your puppy grows and observe their energy levels.
+A puppy needs about 5 minutes of exercise per month of age, up to twice daily.
+This means a 3-month-old puppy should get around 15 minutes of activity in the morning and evening.
+It's important to balance activity with rest to prevent overexertion and joint issues later in life.

-What are signs that my puppy is getting enough exercise?
+What are the signs that my puppy is getting enough exercise?

 Conclusion